 The prospect for bigger fires burning hotter and faster in the future is especially daunting when one looks at what happened in the 1950 Chinchaga fire.
 At one point, so much smoke filled the air over North America that flights in Canada and the United States had to be cancelled.
 In Buffalo, Pittsburgh, Cleveland, and many towns in New York state, it was so dark at mid-day that lights in baseball fields, including those at Yankee Stadium, had to be turned on.
 Smoke from the fire traveled all the way to Europe.

 According to Flannigan and fire expert Cordy Tymstra, who recently wrote a book on the fire, Chinchaga changed the way we fight fires, which now heavily focuses on blazes that threaten people and infrastructure.
-But they also say that the time has come to rethink much of what we have learned
+But they also say that the time has come to rethink much of what we have learned since then because there will be many more fires, and more assets — small towns, oil fields, pipelines, and mines — in the line of fire when another huge blaze comes along.
+In many cases, traditional fire-suppression techniques will not be successful unless fire managers have maps and 3D models to determine how a fire will behave in a warmer world, and how that fire might affect ecological restoration if it is allowed to burn.

 Larger and more frequent fires, logging, and disease are taking a significant toll on Siberian forests.